Amirofcodes/dfs-hub/README.md

 4. Ensuring application security
 5. Integrating third-party services (OAuth)
 6. Applying best practices in software development
+7. Implementing user role management and access control

-By developing DFS HUB, I aim to showcase my skills as a Full Stack Developer and meet the requirements for RNCP certification.
+By developing DFS HUB, we aim to showcase skills as Full Stack Developers and meet the requirements for RNCP certification.